BLENDER: Enabling Local Search with a Hybrid Differential Privacy Model: Overview

-\point{Algorithm for Blending (Figure~\ref{fig:blending-alg})} The blending portion of \tool combines the estimates produced by the opt-in and client probability-estimation algorithms by taking into account the sizes of the groups and the amount of noise each sub-algorithm added.
-This produces a blended probability estimate $\hat{p}$ which, in expectation, is more accurate than either group produced individually.
+\point{Algorithm for Blending (Figure~\ref{fig:blending-alg})} The blending portion of the algorithm combines the estimates produced by the opt-in and client probability-estimation algorithms by taking into account the sizes of the groups and the amount of noise each algorithm respectively added.
+This produces a blended probability estimates $\hat{p}$ which, in expectation, is more accurate than either group produced individually.
 The procedure for blending is not subject to privacy constraints, as it operates on the data whose privacy has already been ensured by previous steps of \tool.
-The motivation and technical discussion of blending follows in Section~\ref{sec:blending-technical-overview}.
+The motivation and technical discussion of this algorithm follows in Section~\ref{sec:blending-technical}.\\